MarinaFroes/style-guides-compilation/README.md

 - Wrap the body at 72 characters
 - Use the body to explain what and why vs. how

-I also added this guideline tags for the commit type as you can see in this [Bolaji Ayodeji article](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/):
+I also add these tags for the commit type as you can see in this [Bolaji Ayodeji article](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/):

 - Start subject line with a tag: [feat], [fix], [chores], [refactor], [test], [docs] or [styles]